Edinburgh's Radical Bookshop

 When I make masks a requirement for Lighthouse events, it’s an invitation to be part of collective care.
 It is me, asking you all, to play a small part in making our shared spaces a little safer for everyone, but especially those for whom Covid poses extra risks.
 Of course there are also folk who have medical reasons for not being able to wear a mask - it is with their safety in mind too that we try to act collectively.
 Masks and precautions also aren't free, which is why we choose to absorb the cost of providing masks for those who don't have them.
 Trust me when I say that with the awful margins of the book trade it has not been a painless cost decision, but it's also completely worth it.

-To all slip on a mask means those of us with care responsibilities can still attend events, disabled or chronically ill readers and writers can still attend events.
-YOU all can still attend events.
-Because this is my business, and this is my community, and these are my events, I do get to call the shots on this - so if you can’t be bothered to mask for an hour and do your bit to lower our collective risk, then no you are not welcome at our events.
+If you'll allow me just a bit of sass, because this is my business, and this is my community, and these are my events, I do get to call the shots on this.
+If you can’t be bothered to mask for an hour and do your bit to lower our collective risk, then no you are not welcome at our events.
 Go forth and enjoy books and culture somewhere else.

 (And yes, if that's you, I can live without your business.
 I know this because we never stopped requiring masks, and folk have shown up week after week and put them on for each other.
 Get over yourself, there are SO many bigger fish to fry.)